-If you're a hard-core Mac gamers, or want to be, the 16-inch MacBook Pro with an 8‑core 9th‑generation Intel Core i9 processor and Turbo Boost up to 4.8GHz is the one for you.
+If you're a hard-core Mac gamers or want to be, the 16-inch MacBook Pro with an 8‑core 9th‑generation Intel Core i9 processor and Turbo Boost up to 4.8GHz is the one for you.
 Compared to the entry-level model, you'll get a graphics card boost and 1TB of storage.
-If this isn't enough, add more memory, an even better graphics card, and more storage.
+If this isn't enough, add more memory, and even better graphics card, and more storage.
 In doing so, the cost of this model can quickly exceed nearly $6,000, however.

 - Apple's best MacBook Pro to date

 - Very expensive, of course